PaddlePaddle/book/recognize_digits/README.en.md

 def process(settings, filename):  # settings is not used currently.
 		# Open image file
     with open( filename + "-images-idx3-ubyte", "rb") as f:
-		# Read first 4 parameters. magic is data format. n is number of data, rows and cols are number of rows and columns, respectively
+		# Read first 4 parameters. magic is data format. n is number of data. rows and cols are number of rows and columns, respectively
         magic, n, rows, cols = struct.upack(">IIII", f.read(16))
 		# With empty string as a unit, read data one by one
         images = np.fromfile(